anedelcheva/Java/Huffman/README.md

         $ java JobSplitter -f <filepath> -t[|-tasks|tasks] <number_of_threads> [-q|-quiet|quiet]

 JobSplitter can be run with N number of threads if a machine has N cores.
 There is a speedup in time up to 6-7 number of threads.
-A file is read to a string and the filecontent of the string is split to an array of strings where the array has length <number_of_threads>.
+A file is read to a string and the filecontent of the string is split to an array of strings where the array has length number_of_threads.
 Then every thread calculates a frequency table for a part if the file.
 The results from the different threads are merged to a common frequency table.